-The study materials are only available online via the module website.
-There are no printed materials.
+The study materials are available via the module website or as downloadable (non-interactive) pdfs.

 You will need

 You will need a scanner, digital camera or mobile phone camera – to scan your appendices – if you wish to submit your assignments electronically via our eTMA system.

 You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11) or macOS (11 'Big Sur' or higher).